Meringue-Rouge/Bakin-Template-Event-Maker/README.md

 > Website is in BETA, a lot of features aren't supported.
 If you encounter bugs, please submit an issue here, or contact me on X ([@ingenoireP](https://x.com/IngenoireP)).
 Thanks, and hopefully this tool helps you out!

 # Supported Event Types
+### How to use Keywords
+These events can have a "note" event placed just over the event you want to be able to change through the UI in Bakin.
+The format of the note must be `#keyword`, with `keyword` being any word you want that you can understand (like a variable of sorts). *This will only apply to the event immediately under it.*

+Using the **exact same keyword multiple times** throughout an event and it's sheets will only result in **one template UI** object, but will apply to all the events concerned.
+Don't share the same keyword for events with different subject matters (it's fine to use the same keyword for an Increase/Decrease Item event and a Check Items Possessed event, but you can't use that same keyword for a teleport event).

 ## Items
 - [X] **Increase/Decrease Item / アイテムを増やす／減らす**
 - [X] **Check Items Possessed / 持っているアイテムの確認**